interrogator/corpkit/README.md

 <a name="parallel-processing"></a>
 ### Parallel processing

-`interrogator()` can also parallel-process multiple queries or corpora.
+`interrogate()` can also parallel-process multiple queries or corpora.
 Parallel processing will be automatically enabled if you pass in either:

 1. a `list` of paths as `path` (i.e. `['path/to/corpus1', 'path/to/corpus2']`)
 2. a `dict` as `query` (i.e. `{'Noun phrases': r'NP', 'Verb phrases': r'VP'}`)